Markezon/Tipa_uber/README.md

 # Project Work: "Ube"

->The application was created as part of the course assignments for Ivan Petrychenko's "Web-Developer"
+>The project was created as part of the course assignments for Ivan Petrychenko's "Web-Developer"

 ## The project can be viewed by following the [link](https://ube.khudorenko.com/)